Joint Multi-Leaf Segmentation, Alignment and Tracking from Fluorescence Plant Videos: Our Method

-\subsection{Multi-leaf Tracking Algorithm}
+\subsection{Multi-Leaf Tracking Algorithm}

-Leaf tracking aims to assign the same leaf ID for the same leaf through the whole video.
-In order to track all leaves over time, one way is to apply leaf alignment framework on every frame of the video and then build leaf correspondence between consecutive frames.
-However the leaf tracking consistency can be an issue due to the potentially different leaf segmentation results for different frames.
-Therefore, given the slow plant growth between consecutive frames, we form an optimization problem for leaf tracking based on template transformation.
+Leaf tracking aims to assign the same leaf ID to the same leaf through an entire video.
+In order to track all leaves over time, one way is to apply leaf segmentation and alignment framework on every frame of the video and then build leaf correspondence between consecutive frames.
+However, the leaf tracking consistency is an issue due to the potentially different leaf segmentation results on different frames.
+Therefore, we form an optimization problem for leaf tracking based on template transformation.